Skip to main content

 Project Activities

-The research team will add follow-up data for the high school years to an existing longitudinal dataset.
-This will include annual data on graduation, achievement, GPA, attendance, grade level, and special education status from the state education data system available under the established partnership between the TN Department of Education and Vanderbilt University — the Tennessee Educational Research Alliance (TERA).
-Researchers will continue to collect additional annual data from student, parent, and teacher interviews for a previously consented subsample of students within the full sample.
-There will also be detailed data available from TERA, updated weekly, on the nature of the instructional accommodations made by the districts and schools to the COVID risk.
-Researchers will conduct analyses to estimate the effects of COVID-related school disruptions on students' educational trajectories and outcomes.
+Follow-up data for the high school years were added to an ongoing longitudinal dataset.
+This included data on graduation, achievement, ACT scores, attendance, grade level, disciplinary offenses, and special education status from the state education data system available under the established partnership between the Tennessee Department of Education and Vanderbilt University – the Tennessee Educational Research Alliance (TERA).
+Additional annual data also continued to be collected from student, parent, and teacher interviews for a previously consented subsample of students within the full sample.
+Detailed data were available for the full sample on the nature of the instructional accommodations made by the districts to the COVID risk.
+The research team capitalized on the deep background they had on these students, including prior pre-k participation, with analyses estimating the effects of the COVID-related school disruptions on their educational trajectories and outcomes.

 Structured Abstract